 Carpooling and Car Sharing

 Zimride's online ride sharing tool allows AU staff, students, and faculty to share rides and coordinate carpools.
 Discount on parking permits are available for commuters who choose to carpool.
-ZipCars are available on campus for use by students, faculty, and staff and Car2Go vehicles are often parked around campus for another car sharing option.
+ZipCars are available on campus for use by students, faculty, and staff.
 A Condensed work week option is available for full time employees to reduce commuting.

 Two electric vehicle charging stations have been installed in the Katzen Parking Garage.
 Electric vehicles are used by facilities staff for short trips and small jobs around campus and by Public Safety officer patrols.